Is Indonesian Easy?

 Have you ever read some article that tell about the simplicity or easiness of Indonesian language?
 And do you believe that?

-Indonesian is a success story for new lingua franca for new country in early 20th century.
+Indonesian is a success story for new lingua franca for a new country in the early 20th century.
 This language is developed from Malay language and decided to be the national language in Indonesia.
 For centuries, Malay was one of the widely used lingua franca in Nusantara, nowadays it’s part of Indonesia, Malaysia, and Southern Philippines.
 The vocabulary is rich by absorbing from many languages, Sanskrit, Dutch, and recently English.
-It’s also used Latin script and sometimes look like another Indo-European languages.
+It’s also used Latin script and sometimes look like another Indo-European language.
 Just take a look at this sentences and please leave some comments below, do you think that it’s resemblance one of Indo-European languages?

 Saya ingin membeli komputer berteknologi mutakhir.
 Sayangnya lisensi sistem operasinya tidak gratis sehingga harganya sangat mahal.